UrbanCode/plugin-docs-paac/docs/index.md

 ## History

 ### Version 2.0
-* Added Support to inject the value of a prulin property from a separate file if a user needs.
+* Added Support to inject the value of a plugin property from a separate file if a user needs.
 The file path should be prefixed with **scriptFile/** in the respective Json or Yaml files as shown in below Examples:

 ```json5
 "properties": {